 - Missing Persons and Mistaken Identities by Phyllis Bird

-- Oxford History of the Ancient World, ed.
+- Oxford History of the Biblical World, ed.
 Michael D. Coogan

 - Smooth Stone: Biblical Prophecy in Historical Perspective by David Arthur